 There were some times I got a rope stuck in a tree or needed to grab the weight on the rope with something longer than I can reach so I duct-taped this rake to the end of a 10' section of conduit.
 On a ladder, I was able to clear most snags.
 When larger branches got in the way, I cut them down with a saw.
 I call this contraption the "skyrake" (pictured below with my dog Rocky).

 Below is my small antenna farm on the roof.
 To the left is a dual-band Comet GP-6 for 2m/70cm.
 It's 10 ft. long but very lightweight, sitting atop a 10 ft. mast.
 It has 6.6 dBi gain on VHF and 9 dBi on UHF.
 To the far right is a Comet KP-20 for 33cm, 8 ft. long, a 12-element colinear, 9.2 dBi gain.
 It sits atop a 20 ft. mast.
-The j-pole in the middle is for my APRS gateway that I'm turning into a packet station.
-Is anyone still using packet for anything besides APRS?
-I'm about to find out.
-There's a MESH group here so I'm looking at that as my next investment.
-I can get a tranceiver for only $100 and cannibalize the satellite dish I don't use for 5 GHz work.
+The j-pole in the middle is no longer there.
+I replaced it with a slim jim made from ladder line and it hangs in a tree in the front yard.
+If you look closely, you'll also see my 6-meter dipole strung between a tree and the roof.
+I'm currently thinking about replacing that one with a horizontal loop or square just below the dual-band antenna on the chimney.
+That mast will also soon be holding two dish antennas for 2.4 GHz.
+They're ready to go but I'm not.
+I had back surgery recently so I'll mount them once I'm able to climb again.

 There are a few 900 MHz repeaters in town but almost no one on them.
 I've made it a personal crusade to get more people on 900.
 It's a fun band!
 It's very much like 70cm in terms of propagation.
 You won't find ham gear for 900 except for some old Icoms and Alincos but good luck finding them.
 Most of us use commercial radios made by Motorola and Kenwood.
 Some of them, like the old Spectras, require hardware mods in addition to software hacking.
 Thankfully, no hacking is required with the right versions of the MTX-4350 2m/70cm radios, the Mototrbo CPS is happy to take amateur frequencies.
 The 900 MHz verion, the XPR 4380, requires in-memory hex-editing (aka "bit-banging") to set amateur frequencies.